Rahul9315/Music-Assignment/README.md

 after that go to the main.java and press F5 to run the code and soon after press Spacebar to enjoy the music.

 # How it works
-All visuals are ran through Start.java in the package C18384776.
+All visuals are ran through Start.java in the package Visuals.
 Every visual that is run is found in this package.

 Inside this Start.java we have constuctors for visuals that are called in setup().
-These are needed to create the visuals inside Start.java.
+These are needed to create the visuals inside Start.java to run perform after every 5 Seconds

 ```Java
         Sec = new Second(this);